pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_storage-and-playback.md

 Requires Message Persistence (enable in Admin Portal).

-Fetch historical messages for a single channel.
-Control order and range with reverse, start, end, and count.
+Fetch historical messages of a channel with control over order and range:
-- reverse false (default): newest end first; true: traverse from oldest.
+- reverse=false (default): newest-first search; reverse=true: oldest-first traversal.
-- Page using start or end.
+- Page with start or end timetoken; provide both to slice a range.
-- Provide both start and end for a slice (end inclusive).
+- Limit via count (max 100).

-- count limits messages (default/max 100).
+Start & End usage

-Start & End usage:
+- start only: older than and up to start.
-- start only: messages older than and up to start (exclusive).
+- end only: end and newer.
-- end only: messages at end and newer (inclusive).
+- start and end: between (inclusive on end).
-- Both: between them (end inclusive).
-Max 100 per call; page using start to iterate more.
+- Max 100 messages per call; page with adjusted start.

 ### Method(s)